How to Become a Travel Blogger

 Thinking of starting a new career, and wondering how to be a travel blogger?
 There’s so many great resources out there, from blog posts, to classes, apps and more.

 We’ve compiled the best resources in every category to help you get you started and make money as a travel blogger!

 Superstar Blogging: Comprehensive travel blogging course from hugely successful travel blogger Nomadic Matt.
 It features interviews and content from travel bloggers, SEO and tech experts and more.
 The courses cover the business of blogging, travel photography, travel writing, and travel videography.
-You’ll also get access to their tech support to guide you through any issues or questions encountered when setting up your blog
+You’ll also get access to their tech support to guide you through any issues or questions encountered when setting up your blog.

-How to be a Travel Blogger: In Person Blogging Classes
+In Person Travel Blogging Classes

 The Travel Bootcamp: An intensive one-day conference on how to be a travel blogger, created by Instagramer Lauren Bath, blogger Liz Carlson, and travel writer Georgia Rickard.
 They cover intermediate to advanced topics like building your following, branding, pitching ideas, how to price, and more.

 Travel Bootcamp is held periodically in locations around Australia and New Zealand (an excellent excuse for a trip!).

 Choosing a Name For Your Travel Blog